Good Day (Jewel song): Critical reception

 Caroline Sullivan from The Guardian wrote that in the song "some of Jewel's twittery soul-searching has been replaced by healthy cynicism."
 Catie James from Blogcritics wrote that the track has "a playful, no nonsense attitude".

 Music video

 The video for the song is another allusion to the film The Wizard of Oz (In Goodbye Alice in Wonderland, Jewel mentions the "Goodbye yellow brick road").
 The inside of the house is black and white, and outside is colorful.
 The pathway is made of yellow bricks.
 Similar to the story, the world outside of the house is originally a much nicer place, but slowly becomes less dreamlike and more cruel.
 Including children chasing Jewel wearing monster masks, a married man lusting after other women,a young girl being taunted for dropping her ice cream cone, parents scolding their children and an elderly gardener being revealed to be an alcoholic.

+In popular culture

+The song was used in the Las Vegas season 4 episode "Father of the Bride Redux" as well as the 7th Heaven season 11 premiere "Turn, Turn, Turn".